mvkitech/smarttech-chat-app/readme.txt

 was because node is a fairly light weight and easily scalable server platform.
 The user interface uses "EJS - Embedded JavaScript" templates.

-Presently all Chat traffic is persisted to a MongoDB instance running on the cloud.
-But at this time the WebSocket capabilities have NOT been setup and the only way to see the chat traffic between users is to continually enter and exit the chatrooms.
-Obviously this is not desirable and needs to be addressed ASAP.
-Basically what happened was that I created the persistence capabilities first before trying to hook up the WebSockets.
-But when the WebSocket code was beginning to be addeded, the Express routers stopped being called on any new chat message form submit events which of course also meant that the chat messages were no longer being persisted.
-It is believed that to fix this issue, I need to build the WebSocket layers first and then inside of the server code, alter how and when the chat messages get saved.
-Unfortunately I feel that I have run out of time to do this and would rather show the chat messages persisting as they are now, with the annoyance of having to constantly enter/exit each chat room versus try to hack together the solution and run the risk that both the WebSocket as well as the message persistence failed.

 To run this code, one must first have node.js installed on their system.
 I built this project using node "v12.18.2", and then all one needs to do after downloading and unzipping the code from GitHub is to navigate to the folder the code was